-The Cities for our Future challenge is a global competition run by the Royal Institute of Chartered Surveyors (RICS) in partnership with the UK National Commission of UNESCO.
+The Cities for our Future challenge is a global competition run by the Royal Institution of Chartered Surveyors (RICS) in partnership with the UK National Commission of UNESCO.
 We’re inviting imaginative problem solvers from the wider field of surveying, urban design, architecture and engineering to submit transformative ideas for projects and policies that solve some of the defining challenges of our time: Rapid Urbanisation, Climate Change and Resource Scarcity.

 If you’ve got a transformative idea for a project or policy and you want to make a positive contribution to the world, potentially build your professional profile at an international level and kick start a rewarding and varied career, then this is the competition for you.
 If you win, there’s also a £50,000 prize up for grabs and the chance to work with experts and mentors from within the surveying industry.

 The winner will receive a £50,000 prize and mentorship with industry experts to potentially make their concept a reality.